daedalia/RG351V-EmuELEC-Ports/README.md

 - There will be a `<path>` node at the same level, change the value to `/storage/roms/ports` the final line should read `<path>/storage/roms/ports</path>`

 ## Drop in the ports
+- Download the latest release from the releases section.
-In your roms foler, place the contents of the release zip folder into the `ports` folder, create it if it doesn't already exist.
+- Place the contents of the release package into the `ports` folder in your 'roms' directory, create it if it doesn't already exist.

 ## Finally
 I have only tested Cave Story & Quake.
 Shareware version of Quake is included.
 You may have to source game files for the other "Ports" to work.